 Hi!
 My name is Michelle, and I have been baking since the beginning of time.
 Well, not really, but it certainly feels that way.
 I have had my fair share of cake sticking, but not so much anymore, and that’s all thanks to the tips and tricks I learned to fend off cake stickiness.

-If you are trying to stop your cake from sticking to the pan, you’ve come to the right place.
+If you want to find out how to make sure cake doesn’t stick to the pan, you’ve come to the right place.
 Below, we’re digging deep into the world of cakes and how you can avoid the dreaded stick.

 Who’s ready to bake perfect cakes with no sticking?

-- How to Keep Cake From Sticking to Pan
+- How to Prevent Cake From Sticking to Pan

 - Final Thoughts

-How to Keep Cake From Sticking to Pan
+How to Prevent Cake From Sticking to Pan

 Before we dive into the foolproof method, I wanted to share a few tips for keeping a cake from sticking to the pan.
 If you have read any of my other posts, you would hear me raving about using butter and flour, parchment paper/Silpat mats, or cooking spray to avoid stickiness.